-• Lessons 2 and 3 should be treated as linked parts of an integrated exploration of the Elements Organizer.
+Lessons 2 and 3 should be treated as linked parts of an integrated exploration of the Elements Organizer.
 This is reflected in the fact that these two lessons reference a single, combined lesson folder-the same set of images (together with those imported for Lesson 1) will be taken through all the stages of the Organizer workflow, from import to searching.
 Through the course of Lessons 2 and 3, each exercise builds on the last, so that the success of each step is dependent on the completion of those preceding it.

-Lesson 2 begins with a series of exercises covering the various methods for importing images, and then introduces the Organizer's brand-new People, Places, and Events views, and outlines the workflows respective to each of them.
+Lesson 2 begins with a series of exercises covering the various methods for importing images, and then introduces the People, Places, and Events views in the Organizer, outlining the workflow respective to each of them.

-Lesson 3 looks at ratings, keyword tags, version sets, stacks, and album, showing how these 'traditional' sorting tools can be applied within the new People, Places, and Events organizational model, and then looks at a variety of ways to search and filter the catalog.
+Lesson 3 looks at ratings, keyword tags, version sets, stacks, and albums, showing how these 'traditional' sorting tools can be applied within the People, Places, and Events organizational model; then, looks at a variety of ways to search and filter the catalog.